FaroqueAbdullah/FaroqueAbdullah/README.md

-# Hi there 👋 I am Faroque
+# Hi there 👋 I am Faroque Abdullah

-## I'm a Full Stack Software Developer.
+## I'm a Stack Software Developer.

 ### About
 - 🔭 I’m currently working on ...
-Next js and Blockchain
+Next js
 - 🌱 I’m currently learning ...
-Everything
+Devops
 - 👯 I’m looking to collaborate on ...
 Any Javascript Project
-- 🥅 2022 goals ...
-Start contribute Open Source Projects

 ### Contact
 - Gmail -- abdullahabir3@gmail.com